-Originally published in “Dig” Magazine, 1999.
+(Originally published in “Dig” Magazine, 1999.)

-The man bumped his way into the aisle, apparently still pissed about the show’s cancellation two decades earlier, and after being pushed into the seats a few times, my seatmate asked him very politely if he would mind waiting a minute to get settled because he was hitting her every time he moved.
+The man bumped and shoved his way into the aisle, apparently still pissed about the cancellation of the show two decades earlier.
+After being pushed into the seats a few times, my seatmate asked him very politely if he would mind waiting a minute to get settled because she was getting hit every time he moved.

 “I’ve got to put my STUFF in my BAG so I can get off the PLANE!
 Jesus.”
-A few minutes later, after pushing her a bit more and clipping her with his bag from the overhead compartment, she asked him again if he could possibly wait a minute to thrash around.
+A few minutes later, after pushing her a bit more and clipping her with his bag from the overhead compartment, she asked again if he could possibly wait a minute to thrash around.
 “FUCK YOU BITCH” he says, and then glares at her for having the audacity to speak to him again.

 In a final swing at diplomacy, I offer “Listen, please wind it down.
-No one wants to hear you swearing at everyone…” “YOU GOT AN ISSUE WITH ME, YOU PRICK?
+No one wants to hear you swearing at everyone…” … but no such luck.
+“YOU GOT AN ISSUE WITH ME, YOU PRICK?
 FUCK YOU!”
-And, in true ‘70’s TV style, winds up and shoves me, flop-top hair flying, swearing all the while.
+And in true ‘70’s TV style, he winds up and shoves me, flop-top hair flying, swearing all the while.
 I blinked for one second and then used the hand not on my bag to crack him squarely in the head.
-His sunglasses fly off, he falls into the seat behind him, and as he starts gathering steam to get back up, I stare at him, point to the seat, and quietly tell him to sit the fuck down until I am off the plane.
+His sunglasses flew off, he fell into the seat behind him, and as he started gathering steam to get back up, I stared at him, pointed to the seat, and quietly told him to sit the fuck down until I got off the plane.

 The stewardesses were trying to contain their laughter, my seatmate was trying to get off the plane as quickly as possible, and my next awareness was running through the airport and realizing that I had just smacked a stranger on an airplane.